 Mechanics: used to maintain and repair the non-electronic parts of personal equipment, space ships and vehicles, except for ship drives and life support.
+Requires a Mech kit.
 Medicine: used to diagnose and treat injuries and illnesses to living beings.
+Requires a Med kit.
 Missiles: used to aim and fire guided missiles of various types.

 Physics: used to analyze and predict movements, forces and the like of the physical universe.

 Psi-Probe: see 2.3, below,

 Psi-Shock: see 2.3 below

 Psi-Suggestion: see 2.3 below

 Psi-Telepathy: see 2.3 below

 Psi-Viewing: see 2.3 below